Walter MacMurrough Kavanagh

 He was educated at Eton and Christ Church, Oxford.
 He went on to hold a commission in the 5th Battalion of the Royal Irish Rifles before leaving the Army to concentrate on the management of his estate at Borris House in County Carlow.
 He was appointed High Sheriff of Carlow in 1884 and High Sheriff of Wexford in 1893.

 His candidature for the by-election, caused by the death of John Hammond, was endorsed by Dr Patrick Foley, Lord Bishop of Kildare and Leighlin (and former President of Carlow College), due to Kavanagh's support for a Catholic University of Ireland.

-He served as Chairman of Carlow County Council 1907 - 1918 but was replaced as chairman because of his support for Irish conscription.
+He served as Chairman of Carlow County Council (1907–1918) but was replaced as chairman because of his support for Irish conscription.
 Kavanagh had been a member of the Reform Association who advocated a limited devolution for Ireland.
 He supported the more independent Nationalist Party and Home Rule.

-He married Helen Louisa Howard, daughter of Colonel John Stanley Howard, on 1 February 1887 and had two sons, the elder of whom was an officer in the Army.
-He died on 18 July 1922 and is buried in Ballicopagan Cemetery.
+He married Helen Louisa Howard, daughter of Colonel John Stanley Howard, on 1 February 1887 and had two sons, including Arthur, born 12 January 1888, and Dermot, born 9 January 1890, the latter an officer in the British Army.
+He died on 18 July 1922 aged 66 and is buried in Ballicopagan Cemetery.